Probing multi-particle bunching from intermittency analysis in relativistic heavy-ion collisions: Possible origin of power-law behavior

 \section{Possible origin of power-law behavior}

-Intermittency appears as a power-law behavior of scaled factorial moments, $\Delta F_{q} \propto (M^{2})^{\Phi_{q}}$.
-For a scenario in which a bunch of particles appears only in one cell (or in a limiting number of cells), following Eq.~(\ref {DFq-1}), we expect the intermittency index $\Phi_{q}=q-1$, for multiplicity $m$ of particles in a bunch being independent on the number of cells $M^{2}$.
+For a scenario in which a bunch of particles appears only in one cell (or in a limiting number of cells), following Eq.~(\ref {DFq-1}), we expect a power-law behavior of scaled factorial moments, $\Delta F_{q} \propto (M^{2})^{\Phi_{q}}$ with the power index $\Phi_{q}=q-1$, for multiplicity $m$ of particles in a bunch being independent on the number of cells $M^{2}$.
 In reality, the division procedure of phase space changes multiplicity $m$ in a cell.
 Number of particles in bunch of effective space size $\delta$ in cell of size $\Delta\left(M\right)=\Delta\left(M=1\right)/M$ is expected to be $m=m(\delta/\Delta(M))=m(M)$.

 Let's consider a bunch of particles of transverse size $\delta$ (dispersion with respect to the axis of a bundle) in the random direction $(p_{Tx0},p_{Ty0})$ with a transverse momentum distribution